apache/gravitino/docs/iceberg-rest-service.md

 --conf spark.sql.catalog.rest.uri=http://127.0.0.1:9001/iceberg/
 ```

 You may need to adjust the Iceberg Spark runtime jar file name according to the real version number in your environment.
 If you want to access the data stored in cloud, you need to download corresponding jars (please refer to the cloud storage part) and place it in the classpath of Spark, no extra config is needed because related properties is transferred from Iceberg REST server to Iceberg REST client automatically.
+For other storages not managed by Gravitino, you could specify the configuration explicitly to initialize the `FileIO` implementation, like `spark.sql.catalog.${catalog_name}.${configuration_key}`.

 ### Exploring Apache Iceberg with Apache Spark SQL